• Home

 PSave to Pinterest

-Five core ingredients, one 9×13 pan, and zero drama in the morning.
-I’ve made this for Christmas morning, for company staying over, for a neighbor who just had a baby, and for lazy Sunday brunches when nobody wanted to think too hard.
+Five ingredients and one pan.
+The hardest part is done the night before!
+I’ve done this for Christmas morning, for a neighbor who had a baby, and for Sunday brunches when nobody wanted to think.
+It really delivers!

-The reason is the Bisquick batter — it acts as both binder and crust, settling down through the meat and cheese as it bakes and creating layers you didn’t have to build yourself.
-The eggs and milk give it that custardy interior, while the cheese melts and crisps slightly around the edges.
+Bisquick batter serves two purposes here — it functions as a binder and a light crust.
+As it bakes, it settles through the layers of meat and cheese, creating layers you don’t have to construct yourself.
+The combination of eggs and milk provides a custardy texture and the cheese melts and crisps slightly around the edges as well.

 What to Know Before You Start

-Metal pans work, but a 9×13 glass or ceramic dish gives you better heat distribution and makes it easier to see when the edges are set and the bottom is done.
-A Pyrex 3-quart oblong baking dish is my go-to for this exact recipe — it’s the right size, cleans up easily, and goes from fridge to oven without complaint.
+While metal pans do work, a 9×13 glass or ceramic dish is optimal because they give better heat distribution.
+Plus, you can see when the edges are set and when the bottom is done.
+For this recipe, I like to use a Pyrex 3-quart oblong baking dish because it is the right size, is super easy to clean, and can go straight from the fridge to the oven.

 Don’t skip the non-stick spray

-The batter will look thin — that’s normal
+The batter will look thin — that’s on purpose

 • 2 cups shredded cheddar cheese